jordimarimon/ts-ast-parser/README.md

 ## What it is

-Simplifies the TypeScript AST generated from the TypeScript compiler for information that may be useful.
+Simplifies the TypeScript AST generated from the TypeScript compiler.

-This information then can be used to generate documentation.

 ## Features

-Extracts metadata from:
+Reflects the following declarations:

 - Import declarations
 - Export declarations